Appendicitis - Quick Consult

 • KUB.
 Plain radiography is generally not helpful.
 Findings are typically nonspecific.
 An appendicolith may be visualized in up to 50% of children with appendicitis.

 • Noncontrast CT.
 Unenhanced, noncontrast abdominopelvic CT should be considered an acceptable imaging modality in the workup of acute appendicitis.
 There is controversy over the use of IV and oral contrast.
 Many centers continue to use one or both.
-CT demonstrates higher diagnostic accuracy thea ultrasound or MRI.
+CT demonstrates higher diagnostic accuracy than ultrasound or MRI.
 The disadvantage is the exposure to ionizing radiation.

 • MRI.
 MRI may be considered as another reliable imaging technology in the evaluation of acute appendicitis, particularly in pregnant women.